Pairing correlations across the superfluid phase transition in the unitary Fermi gas

-\ssec{Lattice formulation and Hamiltonian} We consider a fixed number $N$ of spin-$1/2$ fermions that interact via a contact interaction $V=V_0 \delta ({\bf r}- {\bf r}')$ within a spatial volume with periodic boundary conditions.
+\ssec{Lattice formulation and Hamiltonian} We consider $N$ spin-$1/2$ fermions that interact via a contact interaction $V=V_0 \delta ({\bf r}- {\bf r}')$ within a spatial volume with periodic boundary conditions.
 The volume is discretized into a lattice with an odd number $N_L$ of points in each dimension, each lattice point centered within a cube of side length $\delta x$.
 The lattice Hamiltonian is